TIP is a chemotherapy treatment used to treat testicular cancer or germ cell tumours of the ovary.

 Low blood pressure

-Paclitaxel may cause this.
+Your blood pressure may fall when you have paclitaxel.
 Tell your doctor or nurse if you have ever had any problems with your blood pressure.
-Your nurse will check it regularly during treatment.
-Let them know if you feel dizzy.
+You should also let them know if you feel dizzy.
+Your nurse will check your blood pressure regularly during treatment.

 Changes in the way the liver works

 Paclitaxel may affect how your liver works.
 This is usually mild and goes back to normal after treatment.
 You will have blood tests to check how well your liver is working.